mokeyish/smartdns-rs/README.md

 # Block Domains (Ad Blocking)
 address /ads.example.com/#

+# The following features are not yet supported in the [C SmartDNS](https://github.com/pymumu/smartdns) and are only applicable to SmartDNS-rs.
+# Configure DoH3
+server-h3 1.1.1.1

+# Configure DoQ
+server-quic unfiltered.adguard-dns.com
 ```

 For more advanced configurations, please refer to [here](https://github.com/pymumu/smartdns/blob/doc/en/docs/configuration.md) , and refer to [TODO](https://github.com/mokeyish/smartdns-rs/blob/main/TODO.md) for the function coverage.